OGLE-2018-BLG-0799Lb

-OGLE-2018-BLG-0799Lb is a sub-Saturn-mass exoplanet discovered in May 2018 by the Optical Gravitational Lensing Experiment (OGLE) collaboration.
+OGLE-2018-BLG-0799Lb is a sub-Saturn-mass exoplanet discovered by the Optical Gravitational Lensing Experiment (OGLE) collaboration, through a gravitational microlensing event that occurred in May 2018.
+The discovery was announced in October 2020, and published in August 2022.

 It has a mass of 0.22 Jupiter masses and is 14,400 light years away from earth.
 It orbits a dwarf star of approximately 0.08 solar masses.